markets/awesome-ruby/README.md

 * [Resque](https://github.com/resque/resque) — A Redis-backed Ruby library for creating background jobs
 * [Sidekiq](http://sidekiq.org) — A full-featured background processing framework for Ruby.
 It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.
 * [Delayed::Job](https://github.com/tobi/delayed_job) — Database backed asynchronous priority queue

+## Scheduling

+* [Whenever](https://github.com/javan/whenever) - A Ruby gem that provides a clear syntax for writing and deploying cron jobs
+* [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) - Job scheduler for Ruby (at, cron, in and every jobs)
+* [resque-scheduler](https://github.com/resque/resque-scheduler) - A light-weight job scheduling system built on top of Resque

 ## Template Engine